Hiking hats for women serve many purposes. Hats can be stylish, warm, sun-shading or provide many other uses.

-You should always wear a hat when hiking in cold winter months, as well as bright and warm summer months.
+You should always wear a good hiking hat on winter hikes, as well as on hikes in bright and warm summer months.

 In the shoulder seasons, whether or not you need to wear a hat while hiking becomes more of a personal preference than a necessity.

 Always wear a warm hat that covers your ears to help you retain as much heat as possible in the cold winter months.